Lodus-S/Tale-of-the-Ale/D&D homebrew/D&D Homebrew/NPCs/Procampur/Janko Dilinger.md

 *DM's private note*
-I'm just gonna write it here for anyone reading this Janko is Gnodger's "Dad" (not blood related)...
+I'm just gonna write it here for anyone reading this Janko is Gnodger's "Dad" (not blood related)... [[Procampur First Section|.]]